OryJonay/anytime-gridsearch/README.md

 ```
 And that's (mostly) it- just change the search algorithm to the new one, and voilà- all done!
 The call to the search algorithm is non blocking, so it's possible to query the search algorithm before all the grid points are cross validated.

+## API DOCS

+API documentation can be found on the web server at /docs/.

 ## Roadmap